The EU agreed to be net-zero by 2050.

 When will the charts be updated?

 The historical data will be updated every year.
 Each of the EU-27 countries must report its emissions with more than 100 subsectors to the UNFCCC by January of the following year.
-For example, the national emissions data for 2023 will be updated in January 2025.
+For example, the national emissions data for 2024 will be updated in summer 2026.

-Data on projected emissions was last updated in 2023, with the next scenarios expected in 2025.
-The WEM dataset expected in 2025 will take into consideration legislation as of 1.1.2024.
+Data on projected emissions was last updated in 2026, with the next scenarios expected in 2027.

 Which laws are relevant for the projections of WEM and WAM?